MikaylaMiklos/MART341-WebDesign/WebDesignHomework/Assignment13/readme.md

 **At Least 4 Pages** – I am using my blog page that I've been working on, but cut down some of the content to make it easier to work with.

 **Responsive Design** – Design adjusts somewhat smoothly across desktop and mobile screen sizes.
-I tested it and the images are the only thing I'm having trouble sizing appropriately, so i used a media query to get rid of them on mobile.
+I tested it on my phone and the major problems are alignment and the navigation.
+Otherwise it is optimized on mobile.
 (I don't have a tablet to test on)

-**Media Queries** – Use CSS media queries to make design adjustments at specific screen widths for optimal user experience on all devices.

-I didnt really have a major use for them in this project, but I used one to change te paragraph to a darker color on small screens.
+**Media Queries** – I didnt really have a major use for them in this project, but I used one to change the paragraph to a darker color on small screens.
+I also used a query to remove images on mobile to make the content look better aligned.

-**Navigation Menu** – Include a clear, user-friendly navigation menu to allow visitors to easily access each page of the site.

-Navigation menu is at the top of the page and this heirarchy helps get user interest to take interest in it.
+**Navigation Menu** – Navigation menu is at the top of the page and this heirarchy helps get user interest to take interest in it.

-**Dropdown Menu** – Add a dropdown menu within the navigation for sub-pages or sections, if applicable.
+**Dropdown Menu** – I have a dropdown menu on both desktop and mobile.
+On mobile it was giving me problems, It's major issue was that when I clicked on my header it wouldn't open the dropdown menu.
+So as a temporary fix I made the nav links visbile, when clicked on they open up the dropdown menu for some reason.
+It's still functional, but thats the major issue.